nf-core/riboseq/docs/usage.md

 - The `--gtf_group_features_type` parameter will automatically be set to `gene_type` as opposed to `gene_biotype`, respectively.
 - If you are running Salmon, the `--gencode` flag will also be passed to the index building step to overcome parsing issues resulting from the transcript IDs in GENCODE fasta files being separated by vertical pipes (`|`) instead of spaces (see [this issue](https://github.com/COMBINE-lab/salmon/issues/15)).

-#### Prokaryotic genome annotations

-This pipeline uses featureCounts to generate QC metrics based on [biotype](http://www.ensembl.org/info/genome/genebuild/biotypes.html) information available within GFF/GTF genome annotation files.
-The format of these annotation files can vary significantly depending on the source of the annotation and the type of organism.
-The default settings in the pipeline are tailored towards Ensembl GTF annotations available for eukaryotic genomes.
-Prokaryotic genome annotations tend to be distributed in GFF format which are structured differently in terms of the feature naming conventions.
-There are a number of ways you can tune the behaviour of the pipeline to cater for differences/absence of biotype information:

-- Use `--skip_biotype_qc` to bypass this step altogether in case biotype information is of no interest or isn't present in your annotation file.
-- Use `--skip_rseqc` since features like splice junctions, transcription start (TSS) and ending sites (TES) are less prevalent and therefore, less informative in prokaryotes compared to eukaryotes.
-- Use `--featurecounts_feature_type transcript` instead of `--featurecounts_feature_type transcript exon` (default) since entries for the latter may not contain a `--featurecounts_group_type gene_biotype` entry in the last column of the annotation.
-You should make sure that the value defined by `--featurecounts_feature_type` ideally contain corresponding entries for `featurecounts_group_type`.
-- Use `--featurecounts_feature_type 'CDS' --featurecounts_group_type 'product'` to identify the number of hypothetical proteins.
-However, the featureCounts QC will no longer reflect the biotype information from your RNA.

-Please get in touch with us on the #riboseq channel in the [nf-core Slack workspace](https://nf-co.re/join) if you are having problems or need any advice.

 ### iGenomes (not recommended)

 If the `--genome` parameter is provided (e.g. `--genome GRCh37`) then the FASTA and GTF files (and existing indices) will be automatically obtained from AWS-iGenomes unless these have already been downloaded locally in the path specified by `--igenomes_base`.